 ASNC ONLINE EDUCATION PROGRAMS:

 Earn valuable continuing medical education credit while increasing your knowledge of the latest developments in the field of nuclear cardiology.
 Each issue of ASNC’s Journal of Nuclear Cardiology now features an article designated for continuing education (CE/CME) credit for physicians and technologists.

 Nuclear Cardiology Knowledge Self-Assessment Product (NCKSAP)

 NEW!
-ASNC is developing an all-new NCKSAP which is comprised of 8 individual modules.
-Physicians will be able to earn CME credits with each module.
-Each module will have 30 questions and answers, discussions, and references that are designed to test the learner’s knowledge of physics, instrumentation, radiopharmaceuticals, appropriate application of nuclear cardiology procedures, implementation, and clinical utility.
+ASNC is developing an all-new NCKSAP, currently four modules are available for purchase on the topic of Physics & Instrumentation, Radiopharmaceuticals, Risk Stratification and General Nuclear Cardiology Imaging.
+Physicians can earn 2.5 CME credits with each module.
+Each module has 30 questions and answers, discussions, and references that are designed to test the learner’s knowledge on nuclear cardiology.

 ASNC Nuclear Cardiology 2014: Module 1

 NEW!
 As a leader in cardiovascular education, the American Society of Nuclear Cardiology has developed an MOC Part II module specifically geared toward nuclear cardiology.
 The module is comprised of 35 questions, with answers, discussions, references, and objectives to test the learner’s knowledge in nuclear cardiology.
 Physicians are able to earn 2.5 CME credits and 10 MOC points.